valsamovich/java/README.md

 - Final data is constant.
 Cannot be changed.
 - Final methods cannot be overridden.
 Final classes cannot be sub classed.
 - "Final" keyword can be applied to data,methods, and classes.
-- "Super" keyword id used to access superclass data and methods
 - "This" keyword is used to access  class level data